ahmadelmalah/Learning-Project-Symfony-Restaurants-Orders/orderat/README.md

 * Doctrine cache is used to handle counts values

 **Code Base Optimizations**
+* Plain numbers are now replaced with constants(entity-related and service-related)
+* All naming conventions were revisited
+* All functions were revisited, now maximum service function is 10-line long
 * New utility "Query Filter" is added to ease filtration
 * APIUtility is updated to return views
-* Plain numbers are now replaced with constants(entity-related and service-related)

 Symfony Standard Edition